 Instead of returning a single value or none at all if there is no match, the injection attack was able to successfully force the database to expose more than 2

 users contained in the table.
-This kind of attack is a dangerous way for malicious users to expose sensitive or private data in your database tables like phone numbers, account numbers, and credit card information.
+This kind of attack is a dangerous way for malicious users to expose sensitive or private data like phone numbers, account numbers, and credit card information.

 Fixing the injection loophole